 Marsupials are so cognisant of the danger posed to their vulnerable young, so hyperaware of the dangers of Australia, that they evolved a pouch to carry around their young for several months after birth.
 All the proof you’ll ever need that Australia is dangerous for infants was immortalised by a hysterical Meryl Streep who, in her poor Australian accent, sobbed “a dingo took my baby!”

 Terrible acting aside, even the animals of Australia know that Australia is not safe for infants!
+Also, kangaroos can retract their boy-bits into their stomach cavity, so if you ever get into a fight with one, don’t go for a cheap shot… you’ll end up looking foolish.

 8: We’re all convicts

 The only reason that Australia was originally colonised, was to house the growing prison population in Great Britain.
 So the original colonists got on a boat, sailed for months, just to settle a convict colony!
 It was literally a colony run by convicts, for convicts!
 As such, upon naturalisation as an Australian, you are officially dubbed a convict.
-That’s why Australian men are so sought-after all around the world; we’re the ultimate bad-boys-with-a-heart-of-gold.
+That’s why Australian men are so sought-after all around the world; we’re the ultimate bad-boys-with-a-heart-of-gold-but-no-actual-gold.

 7: Dangers of the shallow